 Can cancer be inherited, and what would you say to parents who might think it’s their fault that their child got diagnosed with cancer?

-Now, that risk can vary substantially within generations.
+But that risk can vary substantially within generations.
 It can vary based on the genetic abnormality within families.
 The same abnormality might not be seen in two disparate families, and the risks might be very different, so just because a family has a particular gene abnormality doesn’t necessarily mean the risk between families is the same.

-We actually have a cancer predisposition clinic now at the Jimmy Fund that sees all pediatric patients diagnosed with cancer.
+We have a cancer predisposition clinic now at the Jimmy Fund that sees all pediatric patients diagnosed with cancer.
 Cancer is so rare in pediatrics that I think, over time, we’re going to identify that there are more genetic causes than we previously realized.

 One common question is whether children with cancer pose a health risk to other children.
 Can you talk about this?